DeMarcoLab/fibsem/README.md

 ## Design
 - Designed to act as lego blocks, users can mix and match
 - Focus on the microscopy, not learning the API
-- Can script together a workflow in a few hours.
+- Script together a workflow in a few hours.
-- Can abstract common functionality, and automate manual tasks.
+- Abstract common functionality, and automate manual tasks.

 End goal is to make developing workflows for FIBSEM faster, easier, cheaper, and more accessible.